By Michael Corcoran

 Newly elected Democratic district attorney Ronnie Earle wanted to have Christian, too young to be tried as an adult, sentenced to five years at a reform school.
 But he didn’t offer any evidence to contest the motion by defense attorney Roy Minton to declare Christian mentally ill.

 Christian’s best friend told the Austin American Statesman two days after the killing that John had changed in the last month from a peaceful kid to one who “started liking violence.”
 The friend said Christian talked about disturbing fantasies of shooting at Murchison from atop a hill “to see how the bullets landed on people.”

-Classmate Helen Anderson recalled an incident that happened a few days before the shooting of Grayson.
-“We had a substitute for a few days and we were reading and discussing the book Uncle Tom’s Cabin,” she said.
+Classmate Helen Anderson recalled an incident that happened the day before the shooting of Grayson.
+“We had a substitute and we were reading and discussing the book Uncle Tom’s Cabin,” she said.
 “Normally reserved, John was extremely animated, vocal and quite inappropriate when he went up to the blackboard to discuss the chapter.
 Most of us nervously laughed and were quite shocked at this odd transformation that seemed to come out of nowhere.”

 When Christian came into the classroom with the rifle on May 18, 1978, Grayson didn’t initially take him seriously.
 “The joke is up,” the teacher said, then Christian shot him in the head, chest and arm.

 Christian’s parents paid $129 a day for him to be treated at Timberlawn Hospital in Dallas, where he remained for a year and a half before living in foster care with a doctor.
 John Christian graduated from Highland Park High School in Dallas before college at UT.
 In 2010 his sister declined to pass along an interview request.

 Grayson’s widow, a teacher at LBJ High at the time, settled a lawsuit with the Christian family in 1981 for an undisclosed amount.